-Photo of Lake Palestine Blackburn Crossing Dam area including boat launch
+Lake Palestine Blackburn Crossing Dam area including boat launch (Staff Photo)

-Lake Palestine offers recreation and outdoor activities for everyone, with boating, water skiing, houseboating, camping, RVing, canoeing, hiking, biking, and fishing all being popular activities.
+Lake Palestine provides recreation and outdoor activities for everyone, with boating, water skiing, houseboating, camping, RVing, canoeing, hiking, biking, and fishing all being popular activities.

 It also offers waterfront and lakeside living for many Texans and visitors, and lodging including RV parks, campgrounds, resorts, cabins, motels, and B&Bs.

 Tyler's mild winter climate makes the lake available virtually on a year-round basis.

 The Villages Marina, Grill and boat launching area, a popular site for bass tournaments at Lake Palestine (Staff Photo)